Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 How to Replace a Wiper Arm

-- Activate Service Mode (same as above)
+- Activate Service Mode (same procedure as above)

-- Torque the nut to spec and replace the cover cap
+- Replace the cover cap

-Cost: Tesla OEM wiper arms run $40β80 each.
+Cost: Tesla OEM wiper arms run $40–80 each.
 Check RR Car Parts for OEM parts, or Amazon DE / Amazon US for aftermarket options.

 Common Wiper Problems & Fixes